 11.21.X.5 Sensing measurement setup termination

-The sensing initiator and the sensing responder keep active the established sensing measurement setup until it is terminated.

-The sensing initiator may initiate termination of the sensing measurement setup by transmiting a Sensing Measurement Setup Termination frame with the Measurement Setup IDs of the measurement setups to be terminated to the sensing responder.
-The sensing responder successfully received the Sensing Measurement Setup Termination frame shall respond with an Ack frame.
+A sensing STA may initiate termination of one or more sensing measurement setups by transmiting a Sensing Measurement Setup Termination frame with the Measurement Setup IDs of the measurement setups to be terminated to another sensing STA.

 Expiration of the predefined inactivity time may terminate the sensing measurement setup.
 (Detailed protocol is TBD.)

-The sensing initiator and the sensing responder may release the resources they allocated to store the sensing measurement setup after the termination of the sensing measurement setup.
-Termination of the sensing measurement setup identified with the Measurement Setup ID by one device does not impact the activity of this sensing measurement setup of another device(s)/session(s).
-Termination of the sensing measurement setup identified with one Measurement Setup ID does not impact the device/session activity of another sensing measurement setup with a different Measurement Setup ID.
+The sensing initiator and the sensing responder should release the resources they allocated to store the sensing measurement setup after the termination of the sensing measurement setup.

-The sensing initiator shall not indicate the Measurement setup ID of the terminated sensing measurement setup in the sensing measurement instances it initiates.
-The sensing initiator may ignore the pending sensing measurement report(s) indicated to belong to the terminated sensing measurement setup.
+When a sensing measurement setup between a sensing initiator and a sensing responder is terminated, then the sensing initiator shall not include the sensing responder in any sensing measurement instance corresponding to the terminated sensing measurement setup.
+The sensing initiator may ignore ontaining the pending sensing measurement report(s) buffered by the sensing receiver when sensing measurement setup is terminated.

-The sensing responder should not respond to request/poll/trigger that all sensing measurement setups it indicates are terminated.
-The sensing responder should not transmit the sensing measurement report that indicates the terminated sensing measurement setup.
+When a sensing measurement setup between a sensing initiator and a sensing responder is terminated, then the sensing responder should not participate in any sensing measurement instance (TB or Non-TB) corresponding to the terminated sensing measurement setup.

 Discussion 1: